Updated February, 2023

 Chances are, you've heard a thing or two about "bat city," the beloved capital of the lone star state of Texas.
 It's no hidden secret that Austin has major appeal to all types of people.
 Whether you are a techie, foodie, cat-lady, or hippie, Austin likely has something for you.
-If you’re planning on moving to Austin in 2017, or if you’re just thinking of moving to Austin, we want to help.
-Here at Bellhops, we’ve put together the top 21 things that you need to know about living in the ATX.
-Enjoy!
+If you’re planning on moving to Austin in 2018, or if you’re just thinking of moving to Austin, we want to help.
+Here at Bellhops, we’ve put together the top 21 things that you need to know about living in the ATX (by the way, we are movers in Austin).
+Also, if you're interested in Texas, but not sure if Austin is right for you, check out our guide on moving to Texas.

 East Austin has evolved immensely over the last decade and especially over the last few years.
 The present East Austin is bustling with energy and activity.
 East 6th is a highly walkable strip of unique bars and restaurants that you won't find anywhere else.
 You may even see a couple of cowboys on horseback riding around.
 This area has been voted #7 Hippest Hipster Neighborhood in Forbes Magazine.
 The word "hipster" may suggest a certain vibe that not everyone cares for, so let’s just think of it as #7 based on walkability, coffee shops, food trucks, and locally owned bars and restaurants.
 If you venture further southeast near east Riverside, you will likely find more affordable deals.
 The area is up and coming with popular hangout spots like Jackalope and Buzzmill taking the spotlight in this area.
 It would be wise to get in this area before it’s too expensive.
 This area is in great proximity to downtown and major highways, such as I-35 and Ben White Blvd.
 We would advise you to do a little research and scope out an area you are interested in, because while some spots can be a little sketchy the overall scene is changing for the better.